 A statement of cash flows provides information on the cash inflows and outflows of the NFP, classified by different types of cash flows.
-As illustrated in the example on page 24, the statement of cash flows can include cash flows from operating activities, investing activities and financing activities.
+As illustrated in the example on page 26, the statement of cash flows can include cash flows from operating activities, investing activities and financing activities.

-The descriptions used for the three main categories of cash flows in the statement of cash flows are self explanatory.
-Cash flows from operating activities will include cash receipts (inflows) and payments (outflows) from the dayto-day operations of the NFP.
-The example on page 24 includes interest and dividend income under operating activities, however entities have a choice (which they have to apply consistently every year) on whether such cash flows should be included under operating activities or investing activities.
+The descriptions used for the three main categories of cash flows in the statement of cash flows are self-explanatory.
+Cash flows from operating activities will include cash receipts (inflows) and payments (outflows) from the day-today operations of the NFP.
+The example on page 26 includes interest and dividend income under investing activities, however entities have a choice (which they have to apply consistently every year) on whether such cash flows should be included under operating activities or investing activities.
 Cash flows from investing activities will normally include payments and receipts on purchase and disposal of investments.
-Cash flows from financing activities for an NFP will normally include capital injections from members, loans received and loans paid, and as illustrated in the example on page 24, Koala Ridge includes repayments of the bank loan it owes under this category.
+Cash flows from financing activities for an NFP will normally include capital injections from members, loans received and loans paid, repayments bank loans it owed also come under this category.